Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Rationally smooth Grassmannian Schubert varieties

 \section{Rationally smooth Grassmannian Schubert varieties}

 In this section we define almost maximal elements of a Weyl group and prove Theorem \ref{T:ratgrass}.
 We take $G$ to a be simple Lie group of finite type, and hence the Weyl group $W$ is a finite Coxeter group.
-It is well known that simple Lie groups are classified into four classical families $A_n,B_n,C_n,D_n$ and exceptional types $E_6,E_7,E_8,F_4$ and $G_2.$ We use Dynkin diagrams given in Section \ref{S:dynkin} to describe the relations between simple generators of the Weyl groups $W$.
+It is well known that simple Lie groups are classified into four classical families $A_n,B_n,C_n,D_n$ and exceptional types $E_6,E_7,E_8,F_4$ and $G_2$.
 We begin with the following theorem. \begin{thm}[\cite{Bi98}, \cite{Ga98}, \cite{La98}, \cite{BP05}, \cite{OY10}] Let $X^{\emptyset}(w)$ be rationally smooth Schubert variety with $|S(w)| \geq 2$.
 Then there is a leaf $s \in S(w)$ of the Dynkin diagram of $W_{S(w)}$ such that either $w$ or $w^{-1}$ has a BP decomposition $vu$ with respect to $J = S \setminus \{s\}$.

 Furthermore, $s$ can be chosen so that $v$ is either the maximal length element in $W^J$, or one of the following holds: \begin{enumerate}[(a)] \item $W_{S(v)}$ is of type $B_n$ or $C_n$, with either \begin{enumerate}[(1)] \item $J = S \setminus \{s_1\}$, and $v = s_ks_{k+2} \cdots s_n s_{n-1} \cdots s_1$, for some $1 < k \leq n$. \item $J = S \setminus \{s_n\}$ with $n\geq 2,$ and $v = s_1 \cdots s_n$. \end{enumerate} \item $W_{S(v)}$ is of type $F_4$, with either \begin{enumerate}[(1)] \item $J = S \setminus \{s_1\}$ and $v = s_4 s_3 s_2 s_1$. \item $J = S \setminus \{s_4\}$ and $v = s_1 s_2 s_3 s_4$. \end{enumerate} \item $W_{S(v)}$ is of type $G_2$, and $v$ is one of the elements